BS in Computer Science and Information Technology

 The Bachelor of Science in computer science and information technology degree at Trine University will prepare you for a successful career in this essential, continually growing field.

 The degree: Be prepared for multiple fields within CSIT

 The Bachelor of Science in computer science and information technology degree is designed to prepare you for a wide range of endeavors in information fields.
 The CSIT program offers three concentrations:

 The mission of the program is to provide a broad-based, sophisticated understanding of information and its technology, preparing you to enter the workforce ready to add immediate benefit to your chosen organization.

 The experience: Hands-on learning with real-world problems

-With courses in network security, digital forensics, and data mining, you will benefit from hands-on learning experiences.
+With courses in network security, digital forensics and data mining, you will benefit from hands-on learning experiences.
 Students have participated in cyberdefense competitions and a capstone experience that includes working with a local business to create a solution for a real-world problem.
-The Department of Informatics is a member of the Microsoft Academic Alliance and a CompTIA Academic Partner.
+The department is a member of the Microsoft Academic Alliance and a CompTIA Academic Partner.

 The result: Be prepared for a career or graduate school